devadalberto/django3-bootstrap5-template/README.md

 ### ToDo

 - [x] Create an accounts application to expand the user model
-- [ ] Make a similar template with different
-- [ ] Document how to change DB changes to a DB or central file
 - [x] Create README that can actually be used to copy and paste
+- [ ] Document how to change DB (basically changing from dev to test or prod configs)
+- [ ] Make a similar template with different css frameworks (SemanticUI / TailwindCSS)